 Most states require recipients of TANF to work, to attend job training or job readiness programs, or to engage in other “work activities.”
 Although these programs increase the skills of some recipients, for many they are a waste of time because the people served already know what the programs claim to teach or because the teaching isn’t thorough enough.
 What many recipients understandably want is the opportunity to acquire a technical skill or obtain a college degree, but most states do not count time in post–high school classes as a legitimate work activity.
 States require recipients to work at least twenty hours a week after two years of benefits, either at jobs they find themselves or that the welfare offices find for them.
 More often than not, these jobs require few skills and offer little prospect of development.

-The harshness of welfare reform did bring the need for child care to the attention of legislators, and funding for child care for low-income people has increased at both federal and state levels.
-Even so, the dangers to children ...
+The harshness of welfare reform did bring the need for child care to the attention of legislators, ...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.